buhrmi/buhrmi/README.md

 ## Contact

-If you'd like to chat, feel free to reach out at hello@buhrmi.de
+If you'd like to chat, feel free to reach out at hello@buhrmi.de or hit me up on [LinkedIn](https://www.linkedin.com/in/buhrmi/)

 ## Old portfolio stuff